KiwiSaver is all about making it easy. This includes providing a number of ways to contribute.

 Contributing as an employee

 When you join a KiwiSaver scheme, you decide how much of your gross salary or wages (i.e. before tax) you want to contribute.
 It can be 3%, 4% or 8%.
+From 1 April 2019 you can also choose to contribute 6% or 10%.
 If you don’t make a choice, the rate will automatically be 3%.

 Your employer will deduct your contributions directly from your pay each time you are paid and send them to Inland Revenue.
 They will then forward the money to your KiwiSaver account.